mfarsx/trip-var/tripvar-server/API_ENDPOINTS.md

 2. Include the token in the Authorization header for protected routes
 3. Token expires based on JWT_EXPIRES_IN environment variable
 4. Refresh token functionality can be added for better UX

 ---

-## Admin Features

-Admin users have access to:
-- CRUD operations for destinations
-- View and manage all bookings
-- Moderate reviews
-- Send notifications to users
-- View system statistics
-- Manage user accounts

----